1. Invest-Safely.com

 Enter Robert Kiyosaki and the concept of a personal income statement.

-I learned that in order to manage my money, I needed to understand how it flowed through my hands.
+I learned that in order to manage my money, I needed to understand how it flowed into, and then out of, my hands.
 The personal income statement showed me how much money I had coming in, and how much money was going out.

 At that time, it should have been called a personal expense statement!
 Once I saw all my expenses (and recovered from the initial shock), I began working on lowering them as much as possible.